 The VC Frame Count shall be independent per VC and shall increment by 1 for each Sequence-Controlled Frame sent; i.e., the Bypass/Sequence Control Flag is set to ‘0’.
 In this case, the Frame Count is called the Sequence-Controlled Counter.

 The VC Frame Count shall be independent per VC and shall increment by 1 for each Expedited Frame sent; i.e., the Bypass/Sequence Control Flag is set to ‘1’.
 In this case, the Frame Count is called the FARM-B (Expedited Frame) Counter.

+NOTE – Two separate Virtual Channel Frame Counters i.e., one Expedited and one Sequence-Controlled can be maintained by Virtual Channel.